Ra'ana Liaquat Ali Khan: Bhutto's companion

 In 1972, as Pakistan was dismembered and going through an intense crisis, Ra'ana joined hands with then-President Zulfikar Ali Bhutto and his political movement, and joined the socialist government of Zulfikar Ali Bhutto.
 Ra'ana was part of Bhutto's Ministry of Finance and Economics and played a major and influential role in decisions being made concerning economics.
 Bhutto encouraged her to participate in upcoming elections, and won elections of 1973.
 Bhutto did not waste time to appoint Ra'ana as Governor of Sindh Province.
-Ra'ana was the first woman governor of the province of Sindh and the first Chancellor of Sindh University and Karachi University.
+Ra'ana then became the first woman governor in Pakistan.
+She was also the first Chancellor of Sindh University and Karachi University.
 She continued her term until 1976 when new elections were held.
 Ra'ana again contested in the 1977 parliamentary elections but did not take the gubernatorial office due to martial law imposed by General Zia-ul-Haq, Chief of Army Staff of the Pakistan Army.
 She was one of the personalities that argued against the martial law and against the execution of Bhutto.
 On the day when Bhutto was executed, Ra'ana was reported to be disheartened and emotionally distressed and cried over Bhutto's death for more than three days constantly.
 Ra'ana launched an anti-Zia campaign and fought against the military government of General Zia-ul-Haq.
 She single-handedly took on Pakistan's most powerful man, General Zia-ul-Haq, at that time.
 It was during the 1980s, when she, despite her illness and old age, publicly attacked the general for passing Islamic laws that were contradictory to Islamic teachings and clearly against women.
 The general, out of respect for her position in society and achievements, decided to leave her alone.